 2. Helps boost their self-confidence

 Consequences and punishment can make your child think they are wrong.
 On the contrary, positive reinforcement boosts their self-esteem and self-belief.
 It makes them feel worthy and significant.

 3. Supports character development

 Positive reinforcement helps in character building as it has several long-term benefits.
-Trying to change your child’s behavior by instilling fear of punishments can put negative feelings even when they grow up.
+Trying to change your child’s behavior by instilling fear of punishment can result in negative feelings even when they grow up.
 Getting rewards for their good deeds such as showing gratitude and empathy can make them responsible for an act.